clitic/music/README.md

   </a>
 </p>

 A website which lists trending music from youtube across all of its regions.
-List can be sorted on basis of views, likes and comments.
+List can be sorted on basis of views, likes, comments and region coverage.
 There is also a newly added filter.
-Website automatically updates at ist midnight.
+Website automatically updates at IST midnight.

 You can [click here](https://clitic.github.io/music) to visit the website.